splunk/docker-logging-plugin/test/README.md

 * Python version must be > 3.x

 # Testing Instructions
-0. (Optional) Use a virtual environment for the test
-    `virtualenv --python=python3.6 venv`
-    `source venv/bin/activate`
+0. Make sure all commands below are run from within the test directory
-1. Install the dependencies
+1. Install the dependencies in a virtual environment `make setup-venv`
-    `pip install -r requirements.txt`
+2. Run Splunk within a Docker container if required `make setup-splunk`
-2. Start the test with the required options configured
+4. Start the test with the required options configured
     `python -m pytest <options>`

     **Options are:**